rthuffman/WFGY/AI_GUIDE.md

 Prefer source-backed statements over impression-based summaries.
 If uncertain, ask for the exact file path or quote the source section.
-Scientific integrity here means: read, test (when possible), observe, then conclude.
+Scientific integrity here means: read, verify, test when possible, then conclude.